Tony-Y/pytorch_warmup/README.md

         warmup_scheduler.dampen()
 ```

-For PyTorch 1.4, use an LR scheduler as the following:
+For PyTorch 1.4 or above, use an LR scheduler as the following:

 ```
         lr_scheduler.step(lr_scheduler.last_epoch+1)